MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/set-password-expiration-policy.md

 - Users do not get an email notification that their password is going to expire in X number of days.
 Do you want this feature? **[Vote here!](https://office365.uservoice.com/forums/273493-office-365-admin/suggestions/15028344-office-365-password-email-notification)**

-## Prevent last password from being used again.
+## Prevent last password from being used again

 If you want to prevent your users from recycling old passwords, you can do so by enforcing password history in on-premises Active Directory (AD).
 See [Create a custom password policy](https://docs.microsoft.com/azure/active-directory-domain-services/password-policy#create-a-custom-password-policy).